-In Fiscal Year 2015-2016, the Stanislaus Urban County anticipates receiving approximately \$128,383 in Program Income, all of which will be receipted into IDIS and committed to activities.

-The City of Waterford also anticipates receiving 162,665 in State CDBG Program Income which will be receipted into IDIS and committed to activities.
+In Fiscal Year 2016-2017, the Stanislaus Urban County anticipates receiving approximately \$4,800 in Program Income, all of which will be receipted into IDIS and committed to infrastructure activities.
+If any of the Stanislaus Urban County partners receive state or federal CDBG Program Income it will be receipted into IDIS and committed to their approved infrastructure or economic development activities.